Chapter 2: The Digital

 There is no fucking reason everyone - Microsoft, Apple, Linux, etc. - can’t fucking agree on something and avoid the massive fustercluck that is using FAT32, a filesystem that can only store files up to 4GB, as the only common system that “just works”.

 Note, you can use BTRFS on Windows, using 3rd party tools.
+This seems to be stable enough and has some real advantages for dual-booters.
 Technically, the same is true of EXT2/3/4 too, but I don’t trust it to not eat my data.

 Ideally, we’d be using Logical Volume Managment so that the entire filesystem can have snap shots, partitions could be resized, or use multiple physical disks